 repair for a small opening between the mouth and nose.
 After initial surgery, a

 small opening sometimes still exists between the mouth and the nose.
 If this

 hole is not repaired, food or fluids may come out through the nose when the

 Treatment for hearing loss.
 Hearing defects

 not caused by fluid buildup or ear infections may occur along with cleft

 palate.
 Children with cleft palate who are having problems with speech or

 reading may have hearing loss.

-Treatment for infections of the
+Treatment for infections of the sinuses and

 middle ears.
 Children with cleft palate are more likely to develop these types